This also applies to cable, chain, and webbing.

 You should confirm that Windows is working on your Mac before you purchase vRigger.
 (We'll certainly refund your money if you are unable to run vRigger on your Mac.)

 Purchase vRigger and follow the downloading instructions.
 You will be prompted to enter your vRigger license key during this process.
-After entering your license key, you'll be prompted to check for, and to download, the rigging gear.

 If the text that is displayed on the vRigger workspace is too small: